Jarrio/DiscordBotTemplate/README.md

 The new update to this library moves the framework completely to the new discord commands API.
 Take note of the changed code base and command instantiation.
 This README is outdated, but I have added 2 examples to the bots template setup.
 I'll update the README at a later date, for now look at the official discord.js docs for some code guidance to use this library.

+**THINGS MAY CHANGE**
+Will be experimenting with some stuff but this is just to get a preliminary release of the new API done and dusted.

 **Requires**:
 - [Haxe 4.2+](https://haxe.org/download)